zwerhu/GENET/README.md

 ++++++++++++++++++++

-Any questions: please feel free to contact me.
+Any questions: please feel free to contact us.